inan0812/Inans-blockchain/README.md

 and [FAQ](https://github.com/Inan-Network/inan-blockchain/wiki/FAQ) for
 information on this project.

-Python 3.7+ is required.
-Make sure your default python version is >=3.7 by typing `python3`.

 If you are behind a NAT, it can be difficult for peers outside your subnet to reach you when they start up.
 You can enable